awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-auto-scaling-group.md

    1. On the **Quick Start** tab of the **Choose an Amazon Machine Image** page, note the ID of the AMI next to **Amazon Linux AMI**, **Red Hat Enterprise Linux 7\.1**, **Ubuntu Server 14\.04 LTS**, or **Microsoft Windows Server 2012 R2**\.
 **Note**
-If you have a custom version of an AMI that is compatible with AWS CodeDeploy, choose it here instead of browsing through the **Quick Start** tab\.
-For information about using a custom AMI with AWS CodeDeploy and Amazon EC2 Auto Scaling, see [Using a Custom AMI with AWS CodeDeploy and Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md#integrations-aws-auto-scaling-custom-ami)\.
+If you have a custom version of an AMI that is compatible with CodeDeploy, choose it here instead of browsing through the **Quick Start** tab\.
+For information about using a custom AMI with CodeDeploy and Amazon EC2 Auto Scaling, see [Using a Custom AMI with CodeDeploy and Amazon EC2 Auto Scaling](integrations-aws-auto-scaling.md#integrations-aws-auto-scaling-custom-ami)\.

    For the Amazon EC2 instance key pair, use the name of your Amazon EC2 instance key pair\.

-   To install the latest version of the AWS CodeDeploy agent, on your development machine, create a file named `instance-setup.sh` \(for an Amazon Linux, Ubuntu Server or RHEL Amazon EC2 instance\) or `instance-setup.txt` \(for a Windows Server Amazon EC2 instance\) with the following contents\.
+   To install the latest version of the CodeDeploy agent, on your development machine, create a file named `instance-setup.sh` \(for an Amazon Linux, Ubuntu Server or RHEL Amazon EC2 instance\) or `instance-setup.txt` \(for a Windows Server Amazon EC2 instance\) with the following contents\.
 **Note**
-If you have a custom version of an AMI that is compatible with AWS CodeDeploy, you don't need to create the `instance-setup.sh` or `instance-setup.txt` file\.
+If you have a custom version of an AMI that is compatible with CodeDeploy, you don't need to create the `instance-setup.sh` or `instance-setup.txt` file\.

    **On Amazon Linux and RHEL Amazon EC2 instances**